 The CIM Definition modules are usually run on the same PC used for the CIM Manager.
 Each of these modules creates data files in a DBF format.
-These files can be viewed and edited with a dBASE editor.
+These files can be viewed and edited with a dBASE editor or with the DataBase Tool which can be activated from the Manager software (for details refer to Chapter

+6: Operating CIM Manager).
 They can also be modified by a user-supplied application (e.g. using an MRP program to create an order file).

+2.6.3.
 The CIM Manager